MatthewBayfield/unigrade/README.md

-With this in mind, the database is split into three sets of worksheets: a student details worksheet, that contains the identifiers of the student, and their programme information; a set of module worksheets, each containing student module information for modules taught on a specific year, in particular information for all registered students on which modules they are enrolled, their current module status and or module marks/grades; the final worksheet is the module properties worksheet that contains all properties for each module in columns of modules organised by the year they are taught.\n
+With this in mind, the database is split into three sets of worksheets: a student details worksheet, that contains the identifiers of the student, and their programme information; a set of module worksheets, each containing student module information for modules taught on a specific year, in particular information for all registered students on which modules they are enrolled, their current module status and or module marks/grades; the final worksheet is the module properties worksheet that contains all properties for each module in columns of modules organised by the year they are taught.

 The following screenshots show each type of worksheet: